clemenceroumy/weather_app/README.md

 # weather_app

-Weather App build with Flutter.
+Weather app is the first app I built with Flutter.
+Working on this app helped me to discover and understand how Flutter works.
 Inspired by [Licheff's design](https://www.uplabs.com/posts/the-weather-mate)

 ## Getting Started